J-1 Academic Training

 Home Residency Requirements: AT and DS-2019 extensions can affect your application for a waiver of the 212(e) home residency requirement

 Submit all documents to the Center for Global Education via the Academic Training Request Form at least 2 weeks before your DS-2019 end date, and at least 2 weeks before your anticipated job start date.

 Step One: Find a suitable position related to your program of study.

 Step Two: Get a letter from your employer, written on official letterhead and with a handwritten signature.
 The letter should contain the following information

 - Brief description of goals and objectives of your training or employment

-- Name, title and contact information for supervisor
+- Name, title, and contact information for the supervisor

 - Job site location (full address)